-- For this site, and assuming all seral forest within the project footprint is lost (including the 10m buffer), 0.54 ha of remedial planting will be required for the loss of 0.18 ha of seral forest.
-Currently 0.55 ha of planting is proposed in these locations, which will result in a small surplus. - The planting is to include winter and spring flowering and fruiting natives such as kowhai and kotukutuku to increase seasonal food for nectar and fruit feeders.
-Final planting details to be confirmed following consultation. - Remedy for Loss of existing Native Planting: It is proposed to remedy the loss of areas of native planting, with equivalent areas of similar planting. - Remedy of Potential Effects on Papawai Stream: We recommended enhancement of riparian vegetation to both sides of Papawai Stream, in concert with any proposal to raise the lower playing field, to buffer the stream, and maintain stream function. - Avifauna: We have recommended inclusion of winter flowering eucalyptus within the landscape planting treatment to the north of the reservoir where they currently occur but will be removed.
-This will replace the current seasonal food supply for native birds in the short to medium term while native revegetation develops.
+For this site, and assuming all seral forest within the project footprint is lost (including the 10 m buffer), 0.54 ha of remedial planting will be required for the loss of 0.18 ha of seral forest.
+Currently 0.55 ha of planting is proposed in these locations, which will result in a small surplus.

+The planting is to include winter and spring flowering and fruiting natives such as kowhai and kotukutuku to increase seasonal food for nectar and fruit feeders.
+Final planting details to be confirmed following consultation and must be both designed and signed off in consultation with a suitability experienced and qualified ecologist, according to international standards as outlined in (McDonald, Gann, Jonson, & Dixon, 2016)

+Remedy for Loss of existing Native Planting: It is proposed to remedy the loss of areas of native planting, with equivalent areas of similar planting.

+Terrestrial Habitat

+Following felling of large trees, the logs and debris can be relocated to revegetation sites or existing mitigation sites to add to diversity of habitat on the forest floor.
+Some logs can be disc'ed, the disks stacked along the edge of the site to provide lizard habitat.
+Surplus timber can be mulched for planting.

+Avifauna

+- Habitat Restoration: We have recommended inclusion of winter flowering eucalyptus within the landscape planting treatment to the north of the reservoir where they currently occur but will be removed.
+This will replace the current seasonal food supply for native birds in the short to medium term while native revegetation develops. - Nest Box's: The presence of quality nest boxes would provide alternative nest sites to both species if trees with suitable cavities were removed, thereby remedying this loss.

+Potential Effects on Papawai Stream:

+- We recommended enhancement of riparian vegetation of Papawai Stream, in concert with any proposal to raise the lower playing field.
+This planting will help to shade and buffer the stream, and maintain stream function. - Planting can fill gaps on the hill side of the stream and provide a thin barrier along the bund.
+We note that a wide strip of riparian planting on the bunded side of the stream is not possible given the design requirements for the playing field and associated drainage.
+However, if planting of grasses such as carex can achieve a closed canopy over the stream most of the possible benefits or riparian planting can still be achieved.